top of page

 SATAN WILL PREVAIL AGAINST THE SAINTS FOR A SHORT SEASON

-During the Tribulation, satan will successfully extinguish the Church's influence and power over secular society.
-While the Church's influence grew and spread globally throughout the past 2,000 years, just as prophesied (Mat.
-13:33), the Great Tribulation is a period in which that influence ceases and antichrist prevails.
+According to both Daniel and Revelation, the Great Tribulation will be a time in which satan will successfully extinguish the Church's influence over society.
+While the Church's influence grew and spread universally throughout the past 2,000 years (as prophesied in Matthew 13:33), the Great Tribulation is a period in which that influence ceases and the antichrist prevails.
 Notice:

 "I beheld, and the same horn made war with the saints, and prevailed against them" (Dan.
 7:21).